 Limitations for parking permits

 We do not issue a single permit for the entire academic year, so students who want to operate a vehicle for the entire year need to obtain a permit for each semester.
 In the Fall semester, most students may obtain a Spring semester permit at the same time in which the Fall semester decal is affixed.
-Sophomores who are offered Fall permits from the waitlist are not offered the Spring permit.

 Permit privileges are not transferable.
 Students may not obtain a permit for a vehicle belonging to another student or family member, or primarily operated by another student.